mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/operations/index.md

 You can configure pipelines to store the artifacts and view them via CLI/GUI.

-# Air gapped deployments
+# Airgapped Deployments

-How to deploy and operate Dispatch in an [air gapped](airgap-support/) or non-internet connected environment.
+How to deploy and operate Dispatch in an [airgapped](airgap-support/) or non-internet connected environment.

 # Garbage Collection